Joined: 08 Apr 2002

 - No personal attacks - These forums are not a place for you to take cheap shots at somebody because he/she did something.
 Do that some place else (or better yet, get over it).
 You have been warned.
 Hopefully, this won't be much of a problem here.

 - Illegal activites - Please do not discuss illegal activities, such as cracking software, breaking into web sites, etc. on these forums.
-While such activities might not be illegal in all countries, this server is hosted in the US and, as such, must abide by US laws.
+While such activities might not be illegal in all countries, this server is hosted in Canada and, as such, must abide by Canadian laws.
 By allowing discussions about illegal activities to take place on these forums, we may expose the Gentoo project to unnecessary legal liability.
-Therefore, any posts that advocate activities that are illegal under US laws may be deleted without notice.
+Therefore, any posts that advocate activities that are illegal under Canadian laws may be deleted without notice.

 - Cross posting - Please do not post the same question to multiple forums.
 Cross posting clutters up the forums and makes things like searching harder for other users.
 If you feel your question could fit in multiple forums, please pick the best one and post there.
 Please do not post about the same subject multiple times.
 One thread is sufficient.
 See Report violations, duplicates, misplaced posts, etc. if you like a thread moved.